Cynthia Green is a historian philosophically exploring cross-cultural and international lived experience and how culture travels.

 -KATHLEEN GAMBLE, author of Expat Alien

 ‘Cynthia Green's blue feet monsoon is full of references to Singapore in the 1980s (totally my jam).
-Who else remembers Paya Labar airport (precursor to fabulous new Changi)?
+Who else remembers Paya Lebar airport (precursor to fabulous new Changi)?
 Whoo!
 I do I do.’

 -ANTJE RAUWERDA, PhD, Professor of British and Postcolonial Literatures